 Normal urine is sterile and contains fluids, salts, and waste products.
 It does not contain bacteria, viruses, or fungi.
 A UTI happens when germs, most often bacteria from the digestive tract, get into the opening of the urethra and start to multiply.

 Most UTIs are caused by E. coli bacteria, which normally live in the colon.

 These are the most common symptoms of a UTI:

-The symptoms of UTI may look like other conditions or medical problems.
-Always see a health care provider for a diagnosis.
+The symptoms of a UTI may look like other conditions or medical problems.
+Always see a healthcare provider for a diagnosis.